 The next issue will be edited by Edward Doegar.
-This is the third part of our current grant project which has seen our Assistant Editors taking charge and has so far produced Degna Stone’s The Rialto 96, and Rishi Dastidar’s commissioned pamphlet, The Sea Turned the Colour of Honey by Holly Singlehurst.
+This is the third part of our current grant project which has seen our Assistant Editors taking charge and has so far produced Degna Stone’s The Rialto 96, and Rishi Dastidar’s commissioned pamphlet, The Sea Turned Thick as Honey by Holly Singlehurst.

 All poets are welcome to send work to be considered by Edward, but please read what he has written about the forthcoming issue before you do so.
 You can submit poems either via Submittable or by post to The Rialto c/o 74 Britannia Road, Norwich, NR1 4HS.
 Please mark the envelope clearly ‘FAO Edward Doegar’, and include your email for his reply.
 If you don’t have email please include an SSAE.